rbowsley/lamplighthelp/source/14-2-0_Eval_report.markdown

 - Select the filters you wish to use and run the {{report}} again for a smaller set of {{eval}} responses.

-The results in the tables will now be shown just for those people that said 'no' to the first question.
+The results in the tables will now be shown just for those people who gave the answers that you chose..

 ### Downloading Your Results